open-contracting/standard/docs/schema/identifiers.md

 Across the whole universe of OCDS publishers these identifiers refer to one specific contracting process or organization.

-We create globally unique contracting process identifiers by adding a prefix to the internal identifiers held by publishers.
+We create globally unique process identifiers by adding a prefix to the internal identifiers held by publishers.

 ```{admonition} Worked Example
 :class: hint